Japanese coup d'état in French Indochina: Japanese attacks

 An attempt to disarm a Vietnamese garrison ended badly for the Japanese when 600 of them marched into Quảng Ngãi.
 The Vietnamese nationalists had been armed with automatic weapons supplied by the OSS parachuted nearby at Kontum.
 The Japanese had been led to believe that these men would readily defect but the Vietnamese ambushed the Japanese.
 Losing only three killed and seventeen wounded they inflicted 143 killed and another 205 wounded on the Japanese before they too were overcome.
-A much bigger force of Japanese came the next day but they found the garrison empty.
+A much larger force of Japanese came the next day but they found the garrison empty.
 In Annam and Cochinchina only token resistance was offered and most garrisons, small as they were, surrendered.

 Further north the French had the sympathy of many indigenous peoples.
 Several hundred Laotians volunteered to be armed as guerrillas against the Japanese; French officers organized them into detachments but turned away those they did not have weapons for.

 In Haiphong the Japanese assaulted the Bouet barracks: headquarters of Colonel Henry Lapierre's 1st Tonkin Brigade.
 Using heavy mortar and machine gun fire, one position was taken after another before the barracks fell and Lapierre ordered a ceasefire.
 Lapierre refused to sign surrender messages for the remaining garrisons in the area.
 Codebooks had also been burnt which meant the Japanese then had to deal with the other garrisons by force.

 In Laos, Vientiane, Thakhek and Luang Prabang were taken by the Japanese without much resistance.
 In Cambodia the Japanese with 8,000 men seized Phnom Penh and all major towns in the same manner.
 All French personnel in the cities on both regions were either interned or in some cases executed.